KQM-git/TCL/docs/equipment/gadgets/bokuso-box.md

 ## Miscellaneous Findings

-* The bokuso box from the event Three Realms Gateway Offering can crit, making so that it can also proc Favonius weapons.
+* The bokuso box from the event Three Realms Gateway Offering can CRIT, making so that it can also proc Favonius weapons.

 ## Evidence Vault